eslint-functional/eslint-plugin-functional/docs/rules/no-conditional-statement.md

 ## Rule Details

 Conditional statements are not a good fit for functional style programming as they are not expressions and do not return a value.
-Instead consider using the [tenary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) which is an expression that returns a value:
+Instead consider using the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) which is an expression that returns a value:

 For more background see this [blog post](https://hackernoon.com/rethinking-javascript-the-if-statement-b158a61cd6cb) and discussion in [tslint-immutable #54](https://github.com/jonaskello/tslint-immutable/issues/54).